nyaruka/smartmin/docs/index.rst

   # this is required by guardian
   ANONYMOUS_USER_ID = -1

+  # set this if you want to use smartmin's user login
+  LOGIN_URL = '/users/login'

 You'll also need to add smartmin and guardian to your installed apps::

   INSTALLED_APPS = (